hsteinshiromoto/markdown_mover.nvim/README.md

 - The plugin only moves files if they have tags that match your configured tag rules
 - If a file has multiple matching tags, the first matching tag is used
 - The file is only moved if it's a valid markdown file with proper YAML frontmatter
+- By default, the plugin ignores files in directories containing: meta, logs, src, and notebooks
+- You can override the default ignored directories by providing your own `ignore_dirs` configuration